Liu Zhonghua: Chinese Civil War

 In 1946, during the Chinese Civil War, Liu was political commissar of 27th Division of 9th Columnists of the East China Field Army, he was present at the Battle of Xintai-Laiwu, Battle of Menglianggu, Battle of Wei County, and Battle of Jinan.
 In February 1949, Liu was director of the political department of 30th Army of the 3rd Field Army, he participated in the Crossing River Campaigns and Liberation of Shanghai.

 People's Republic of China

-After the establishment of the Communist State in 1951, Liu was deputy political commissar, then political commissar and commander of the PLA Navy 6th Fleet.
+After the establishment of the People's Republic of China in 1949, Liu was deputy political commissar, then political commissar and commander of the PLA Navy 6th Fleet.
 In 1953, Liu was sent abroad to study at the expense of the government.
 In September 1955, he was awarded the military rank of major general (shaojiang) by Chairman Mao Zedong.
-In the Spring of 1957, Liu returned to China and became the first president and political commissar of Naval Senior Institute (now Naval Aeronautical Engineering Institute).
+In the spring of 1957, Liu returned to China and became the first president and political commissar of Naval Senior Institute (now Naval Aeronautical Engineering Institute).
 Liu retired in 1981, after the Cultural Revolution.
-In 1988 he was advanced to the Red Star Medal, 2nd Class Medal.
+In 1988, he was advanced to the Red Star Medal, 2nd Class Medal.
 He lived in the cadre sanatorium of Qingdao after his retirement.
 On January 16, 2018, he died of illness in Qingdao, Shandong, at the age of 101.